sebamci/ball-on-beam-docs/docs/D_Course_tasks/10_show_mode.md

 The final Simulink model includes:

 - A **mode selector logic** that determines:
-  - Whether the PID controller is active.
+    - Whether the PID controller is active
-  - Which signal is used as the setpoint.
+    - Which signal is used as the setpoint
-  - Whether manual beam control is enabled.
+    - Whether manual beam control is enabled
-- A **multiplexer** for switching between control signals.
+- A `Switch Block` for switching between control signals
-- Clear signal routing and groupings for readability.
+- Clear signal routing and groupings for readability

 ![Final integrated model structure](images/show_mode_block_diagram.png)
 <center>Overview of the full system architecture in Show Mode</center>